Bloomin’ Blinds logo

 Cons

-Territory Protection Score of 35 is well below typical for the sector (bottom 5%), so you will not have meaningful territory protection and the franchisor can approve nearby competing locations.
+Territory protection score is 35, well below typical for this sector, meaning you would have limited territory protection and the franchisor could approve nearby openings or competing channels.

 Territory Protection